 Our passenger and freight transportation businesses face competition from other means of transportation, such as road, air and water transportation.
 In our passenger transportation business, we compete with the bus and ferry services operating within Hong Kong, Guangzhou, Shenzhen and elsewhere in our service region.
 We compete for passengers with bus and ferry services in terms of price, speed, comfort, reliability, convenience, service quality, frequency of service and safety.
 In our freight transportation business, we primarily compete with water, truck and air transportation services operating within our service region.
 We increasingly compete for freight business with truck operators, shipping companies and airline companies on the basis of price, reliability, capacity, convenience, service quality, and safety.
-The implementation of the toll-free policy on national toll roads during holidays and special periods in China (e.g., from February 17 to May 6, 2020 for preventing the spread of COVID-19) made road transport more cost-competitive than rail transport during those periods.
+The implementation of the toll-free policy on national toll roads during holidays and special periods in China made road transport more cost-competitive than rail transport during those periods.
 In addition, the intercity traffic system is gradually expanding within the Pearl River Delta region and there are a number of new high-speed intercity passenger rail lines in operation or under construction within our service territory.
 As a result, the competition in both passenger and freight transportation in our service territory could increase significantly.

 We expect competition to increase in the future as the marketization reform of the railway industry (including the reformation of the investment and financing system, the transportation management system and the pricing system) gradually deepens.
-In July 2016, the National Development and Reform Commission of the PRC (the "NDRC"), MOT and CSRG jointly approved the construction of an "eight horizontal and eight vertical" highspeed railway network to connect major populous and industry-intensive cities in China.
+In July 2016, the NDRC, MOT and CSRG jointly approved the construction of an "eight horizontal and eight vertical" high-speed railway network to connect major populous and industryintensive cities in China.
 With the establishment of the "eight horizontal and eight vertical" high-speed railway network and the Pearl River Delta Intercity railway network, the number of high-speed trains and intercity trains connecting the Pearl River Delta and other major mainland cities is increasing.
-The Jiangmen-Maoming section of the Shenzhen-Maomong Railway commenced operation in July 2018, the Shenzhen-Hongkong section of the Guangzhou-Shenzhen-Hongkong high-speed railway commenced operation in September 2018, the Meizhou-Shantou passenger line commenced operation in October 2019, the Guangzhou-Dongguan-Shenzhen Intercity passenger line commenced operation in December 2019, the Huadu-Qingcheng section of the Guangzhou-Qingcheng Intercity passenger line and the Huadu-Baiyun Airport North of Guangzhou East Ring Intercity passenger line commenced operation in November 2020.
+The Jiangmen-Maoming section of the Shenzhen-Maomong Railway commenced operation in July 2018, the Shenzhen-Hongkong section of the Guangzhou-Shenzhen-Hongkong high-speed railway commenced operation in September 2018, the Meizhou-Shantou passenger line commenced operation in October 2019, the Guangzhou-Dongguan-Shenzhen Intercity passenger line commenced operation in December 2019, the Huadu-Qingcheng section of the Guangzhou-Qingcheng Intercity passenger line, the Huadu-Baiyun Airport North of Guangzhou East Ring Intercity passenger line commenced operation in November 2020 and the Ganzhou-Shenzhen high-speed railway commenced operation in December 2021.
 Although we commenced the operation of more cross-network EMUs between Guangzhou East-Chaozhou/Shantou/Xiamen and adjusted the actual operational chart of such EMUs according to the actual passenger flow, we may experience a decrease in the number of passengers using our Guangzhou-Shenzhen intercity train and long-distance train services in the future, which could materially and adversely affect our revenue from railway passenger transportation services.
 Furthermore, improvements in the high-speed railway network in China may further increase the competition we face and materially and adversely affect our revenue and results of operations.
 We believe that the entry barrier to the industry will decrease, investors in the industry will become more diversified and the State's high-speed railway network with Four East-West Lines and Four South-North Lines and numerous intercity railways will complete construction and commence operation, leading to increased competition within the industry itself.

-See "ITEM 4.
-INFORMATION ON THE COMPANY - B. Business Overview - Competition" for additional information regarding our competition.
+See "Item 4.
+Information On The Company - B. Business Overview - Competition" for additional information regarding our competition.